Shuunen/c-est-donne/README.md

 ## Todos

-- [ ] add illustrations presenting the app when not logged in
 - [ ] add activity monitor to refresh items
 - [ ] add logo
 - [ ] add demo
 - [ ] improve uvu & c8 coverage
 - [ ] remove repo-check bs in eslintrc
-- [ ] find a way (again -.-'') to make eslint-plugin-tailwindcss order works in vue file at least (custom class rule works for instance)
 - [ ] transform user-btn into a dropdown menu with these entries :
   - [ ] switch to light/dark mode
   - [ ] switch to english/french